USEPA/WNTR/documentation/stormwater.rst

 and PCSWMM :cite:p`pcswmm` are able to generate 2D overland meshes that can be stored in SWMM INP files and run using SWMM.

-To include overland flow in stormwater subpackage of WNTR, the user should first modify their INP file to include a 2D overland conduits.
+To include overland flow in S-WNTR, the user should first modify their INP file to include a 2D overland conduits.

 Simulation results